Killing Rips the Soul Apart?

 So, for the creation of a Horcrux, two things are necessary:

 - Murder, in order to split the soul

 - The knowledge (and willingness) to perform the magic needed to catch a piece of the split soul and save it in an object

-As for the second, it is enough to notice two things: in the first place, that it is not easy.
+As for the second, it is enough to notice two things: In the first place, it is not easy.
 It is very hard for wizards to get information on Horcruxes.
 Even for Tom Riddle, who found out how to open the Chamber of Secrets as a schoolboy, who had learned how to use Avada Kedavra when he was sixteen or perhaps even younger, Slughorn’s simple answer is new.
 We can therefore conclude that, apart from the fact that few would want it (p.
 465), very few would be able to do it anyway.
-In the second place, that it requires Dark magic (p.464), unlike, for example, the Elixir of life that we hear about in the first book.
+In the second place, it requires Dark Magic, unlike, for example, the Elixir of Life that we hear about in the first book.

 As for the first, it becomes more difficult.
 This is the part that does not apply only to the incidental Dark wizard hoping to become immortal.
 Slughorn states categorically that Killing rips the soul apart.
 Apparently, this is a given fact.
 Dark wizards somehow use this splitting, but it happens anyway, to anyone who murders.

 The facts that (only) killing rips the soul apart, and that splitting is against nature (- Slughorn, p.
 465 again), lead to the conclusion that killing is against the nature of an intact soul.
 This is consistent with Draco not being able to murder Dumbledore later in the book:

 “I don’t think you will kill me, Draco.
 Killing is not nearly as easy as the innocent believe. “